 At The Embodied Grief Journey™, we walk alongside you with compassion, curiosity, and steady presence.
 Through practices like breathwork, somatic movement, reflective journaling, and nervous system support, we help you move out of survival mode and gently find your way back to yourself.

 This is where embodied grief support sessions and embodied grief circles can help you reconnect with yourself in a compassionate, body-based way.
-Schedule a Discovery Call to explore what kind of support feels right for you.
+Schedule a Complimentary Embodied Pause Strategy Session to explore what kind of support feels right for you.

 Core Values